 Does that constitute “deliberate trickery intended to gain an advantage”?
 Only if it was deliberate on the part of John Gray.
 And of course it has already been argued that he has no need to trick anyone, his Phd is, apparently, legitimate.

-23 thoughts on “Responses to the John Gray situation”
+23 responses to “Responses to the John Gray situation”

 However, your basic charge — that Gray did not graduate from any accredited universities — is true, if the secondary sources are to be believed.
 The truth, as has been pointed out, is by definition a valid defense against all libel charges.